 Five Coronavirus Treatments In Development

 Right now, there is only one drug shown by rigorous scientific testing to be helpful for treating COVID-19.
-That drug is the antiviral remdesivir made by Gilead Sciences.
+That drug is the antiviral medication called remdesivir, made by Gilead Sciences.
 But remdesivir's proven benefits are modest: reducing hospital stays from 15 to 11 days.

 So there's an urgent need for better therapies.
-The good news: there are some on the horizon.
+The good news is that there are some on the horizon.
 Some are being tested now, some will be begin testing soon, and others are in the beginning of the pipeline.

 Convalescent plasma